AllieBiediger/Allie_Biediger_Portfolio/README.md

 # About Me
-### I'm a data-driven professional with a strong background in data analysis, skilled in Python, C++, R, VBA, and Microsoft Office Suite.
+I'm a data-driven professional with a strong background in data analysis, skilled in Python, C++, R, VBA, and Microsoft Office Suite.
 My passion lies in leveraging data to generate insightful reports, drive impactful projects, and support data-informed decision-making.
 I thrive in collaborative environments, working with key partners and contributing to high-functioning teams.
 With a keen eye for detail and a results-oriented approach, I'm eager to explore opportunities that allow me to apply my data science expertise to solve complex problems and drive meaningful outcomes across various industries.

 ***
 # Contact
-### Email: alliebee173@gmail.com
+**Email:** alliebee173@gmail.com
-### Phine: 830-444-7644
+**Phone:** 830-444-7644

 ***